-The short answer is YES if the lease has a remaining term, however, a lot depends on the timing of the filing of the bankruptcy case.
+The short answer is YES; you can stop the eviction if the lease has a remaining term.
+However, a lot depends on the timing of the filing of the bankruptcy case.
 Whether a tenant has filed for bankruptcy before or after an eviction judgment is filed affects the steps a landlord has to take in order to regain possession of the rental unit.

 What If the Tenant Files for Bankruptcy before the Landlord gets an Eviction Judgement?

 Filing a bankruptcy case causes an “automatic stay” to take effect immediately.
-This automatic stay protections prevents a landlord from starting or continuing any eviction that was or could have been started prior to you filing for bankruptcy.
-If you’re behind on your rent, filing for bankruptcy will, at least temporarily; prevent or delay the landlord from filing an eviction case against you in court.
+This automatic stay protection prevents a landlord from starting or continuing any eviction that was or could have been started prior to you filing for bankruptcy.
+If you’re behind on your rent, filing for bankruptcy will, at least temporarily, prevent or delay the landlord from filing an eviction case against you in court.

 Can I Catch Up on Past Due Rent Using Chapter 13?